Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Methodology

-ATM-Net features an advanced Anatomy-Aware Text Prompt Generator (ATPG) that adaptively generates text prompts in holistic and channel-wise views (Fig.\ref{fig:prompt-gen}).
+ATM-Net features an advanced Anatomy-Aware Text Prompt Generator (ATPG) that automatically and adaptively generates text prompts in holistic (depicted in \Cref{fig:prompt-gen} (a)) and class-wise channel-level views (depicted in \Cref{fig:prompt-gen} (b)).
 These prompts are carefully aligned with anatomical priors and slice positioning of lumbar spine images.

-\textbf{\textit{ATPG for the holistic view.}} ATPG first analyzes the annotation of the entire image to generate text descriptions on two levels.
-The first establishes spatial perception by determining the approximate position of the slice on the sagittal plane, categorizing it as \textit{upper, middle, or lower third slices}.
-The second provides a top-down description of the anatomical structures, placing SC at the end of the sequence.
-Each VB and ID is specifically described by type, such as \textit{T11 and L2/L3}.
-An example of the generated holistic text prompt is as follows. { \begin{quotation} {\textit{``The sagittal MRI of the lumbar spine demonstrates the anatomy in the true mid-sagittal plane, which, from superior to inferior, encompasses lumbar vertebra T10, intervertebral disc T10/T11..."} } \end{quotation} } These prompts integrate both spatial and anatomical knowledge, enabling the model to effectively encode these crucial insights for precise and robust segmentation.
+\textbf{ATPG for holistic text prompt generation.} For the holistic text prompt, ATPG first analyzes the annotation information of the entire image to generate text descriptions on two levels (illustrated in the upper part of \Cref{fig:prompt-gen} (a)).
+The first level establishes spatial perception by determining the approximate position of the slice on the sagittal plane, categorizing it as \textit{upper third slice, middle third slice}, or \textit{lower third slice}.
+Crucially, by explicitly encoding such slice-position information, ATPG implicitly injects Z-axis global spatial consistency into the 2D network.
+This design strikes an effective balance between performance and clinical efficiency: it aligns with the sequential slice-by-slice clinical workflow while preserving the computational advantages of 2D networks, yet incorporates essential 3D context to achieve accurate fine-grained segmentation.
+The second level uses the annotation data to provide a top-down description based on the anatomical structure prior, placing the spinal canal at the end of the sequence.
+Each vertebra and intervertebral discs is specifically described by type, such as \textit{T11 and L2/L3}, ensuring a systematic and comprehensive description.
+An example of a final generated holistic text prompt is as follows. \begin{quotation} {\textit{``The sagittal MRI of the lumbar spine demonstrates the anatomy in the true mid-sagittal plane, which, from superior to inferior, encompasses lumbar vertebra T10, intervertebral disc T10/T11..."} } \end{quotation} These prompts integrate spatial perception and anatomical structure prior knowledge of lumbar spine images, allowing the model to effectively encode essential positional and anatomical information for more precise and robust segmentation.

-\textbf{\textit{ATPG for the class-wise channel-level view.}} In this step, ATPG focuses on each specific class, clearly indicating whether each subclass is present in the image.
-Here is an example of a class-wise channel-level text prompt: { \begin{quotation} \textit{{``It contains thoracic vertebra L1."}} \end{quotation} } These prompts help in the class-specific enhancement in Sec.\ref{subsec:CCAE}, optimizing the model’s discriminating ability among the substructures.
+\textbf{ATPG for channel-wise text prompt generation.} In this step, ATPG focuses on the annotation information of each individual category within the image.
+This step provides the model with crucial category presence information by explicitly indicating whether each anatomical structure appears in the image.
+An example of a final generated channel-wise text prompt is as follows. \begin{quotation} \textit{{``It contains thoracic vertebra L1."}} \end{quotation} In this way, ATPG enables class-specific enhancement during contrastive learning, thereby boosting classification accuracy, anatomical structure recognition, and especially the distinction between similar and adjacent structures.